simonis/GraalJsTest/GraalPython.md

 numpy-graalpy/pyvenv.cfg
 ```

-On Posix systems, all the entries in `numpy-graalpy/bin/` are symlinks to the `graalpy` executable in our standalone GraalPython distribution (i.e. `$MX_ALT_OUTPUT_ROOT/graalpython/linux-amd64/GRAALPY_JVM_STANDALONE/bin/graalpy`).
-Once that is done, `venv` will call `EnvBuilder::create()` which will finally spawn a new subprocess to execute `numpy-graalpy/bin/graalpy -m ensurepip --upgrade --default-pip`.
+On Posix systems, all the entries in `numpy-graalpy/bin/` are symlinks to the `graalpy` executable of the standalone GraalPython distribution that was used to create the virtual environment (i.e. `$MX_ALT_OUTPUT_ROOT/graalpython/linux-amd64/GRAALPY_JVM_STANDALONE/bin/graalpy`).
+Once that has been done, `venv` will call `EnvBuilder::create()` which will finally spawn a new subprocess to execute `numpy-graalpy/bin/graalpy -m ensurepip --upgrade --default-pip`.

 Next, `ensurepip` will copy the  `pip` and `setuptools` wheels from its resources directory (i.e. `GRAALPY_JVM_STANDALONE/lib/python3.11/ensurepip/_bundled/`) into a temporary directory and spawn another subprocess to execute a dynamically generated Python script which prepends the newly created temporary directory with the `pip`/`setuptools` wheels to its `sys.path` and then runs `pip` from that path to install the `pip` and `setuptools` wheels into the newly created virtual environment:
 ```bash